cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 An example which demonstrates the frameworks simplicity can be found in the projects [README](https://github.com/EthWorks/useDApp).
 The official documentation can be found [here](https://usedapp.readthedocs.io).

+## web3-react

+The [web3-react](https://github.com/NoahZinsmeister/web3-react) project is a simple but easily extensible framework to build modern Ethereum dApps.
+At its core is the package system which lets you configure various connectors and low-level primitives to optimize the developer experience while minimizing the reliance on external dependencies.

+Famous projects built on top of web3-react include the [Uniswap Exchange Interface](https://github.com/Uniswap/uniswap-interface), [Aave](https://app.aave.com) and the [Eth2 Launchpad](https://launchpad.ethereum.org).

 ## Remix IDE

 The [Remix IDE](https://remix.ethereum.org/) is a fully fledged online development environment which lets you write, test, deploy and invoke Smart Contracts right from the comfort of your browser.